Undergo bariatric surgery at 18

 At the age of 12, Vincent developed an eating disorder, which caused him to gain weight rapidly.
 “If there were two boxes of cookies, I would eat them all and cry at the same time, because I felt bad,” he says.
 These fits drove him to eat whatever he had on hand.
 “It wasn’t a pretty sight. »

 The teenager would then force himself to vomit or exercise excessively in an attempt to lose the calories he had just ingested.
-“I was addicted to the game Just Dance, because I danced all the time after my seizures, for two or three hours,” he says.
+“I was addicted to the game Just Dance, because I danced all the time following my seizures, for two or three hours,” he says.
 He also hid food, “just in case [il avait] a need to eat,” he says.

 Quebec offers adolescents a path to bariatric intervention, which is considered an effective intervention for some patients.
 The majority of teenagers who undergo bariatric surgery have a sleeve gastrectomy.
-This procedure involves removing about two-thirds of the stomach, which is reduced to a narrow tube of about 150-200 ml.
+This procedure involves removing regarding two-thirds of the stomach, which is reduced to a narrow tube of regarding 150-200 ml.
 Since 2015, 22 minors have undergone the operation, according to data from the Régie de l’assurance maladie du Québec obtained by La Presse.

 Vincent Cournoyer is one of the young Quebecers who will benefit from the intervention.
 At 16, he was approaching 300 lbs.